-View RANDY HOON's Obituary on CantonRep.com and share memories
+View Randy Hoon's Obituary on CantonRep.com and share memories

 Randy Gilbert Hoon

-67, of Canton, passed away Tuesday, October 29, 2019, at Altercare of Louisville.
-Born in Canton, on June 28, 1952, a son of the late Raymond Gilbert and Helen Merle (Hetrick) Hoon, also preceded in death by infant sister, Wanda Lee Hoon.
+67, of Canton, passed away Tuesday, October 29th, at Altercare of Louisville.

-Survived by two sisters Arlene J. King, of St. Augustine, Florida, Donna Carrico, with whom he made his home; niece Ruth Baum, of Florida and special friend Pastor Ron Mayle.
+Funeral services will be held on Friday, November 1st at 1:00 PM in the Waltner-SIMCHAK Funeral Home with Pastor Ron Mayle officiating.

 www.waltner-simchak.com